 Reference books, encyclopedias, lexicons, bibliographies, and biographical files;

-Periodicals: articles and parts of articles about the Jewry of Galicia and Bukovina, its communities, and people.
+Periodicals: articles and parts of articles about the Jewry of Galicia and Bukovina, its communities, and personalities.
 These are the results of a systematic review of hundreds of titles of periodicals from the Jewish press (published daily, weekly, monthly, quarterly, or yearly).
-They are mainly from the end of the 19th century.
 They were written primarily in Hebrew and Yiddish, but also in German and English.
 These titles cover thousands of volumes from the major periodicals in the fields of historical research, Yiddish and Hebrew literature and culture (journals that continue to be published are marked with *).

 1888-2021 Jewish Quarterly Review 130 volumes